aethelind/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here's a collection of some cool projects I've been involved with.
 nav: true
 display_categories:
 horizontal: false